jscutlery/convoyr/README.md

 </div>

 <p align="center">
-  Enhanced HTTP capabilities, based on <a href="https://www.typescriptlang.org" target="blank">TypeScript</a> and <a href="http://reactivex.io/rxjs" target="blank">RxJS</a>.
+  Reactive HTTP extensions, based on <a href="https://www.typescriptlang.org" target="blank">TypeScript</a> and <a href="http://reactivex.io/rxjs" target="blank">RxJS</a>.
 </p>

 ## Philosophy

-HttpExt is a reactive library built on the top of the Angular HTTP client.
-The goal is to provide useful behaviors to extend the power of the HTTP client without the boilerplate required by interceptors.
+HttpExt is a reactive library built on the top of the Angular's HTTP client that aims to enhance its capabilities.
+The goal is to provide useful behaviors to extend the power of the client without writing interceptor's boilerplate.
 The main building block is a plugin which is a simple object that let you intercept network communications in a fancy way.
-You can directly use the built-in [plugin collection](https://github.com/jscutlery/http-ext#ecosystem) to start as fast as possible or [create your own plugin](https://github.com/jscutlery/http-ext#custom-plugin).
+To start as fast as possible you can use the built-in [plugin collection](https://github.com/jscutlery/http-ext#ecosystem) or [create your own plugin](https://github.com/jscutlery/http-ext#custom-plugin).

-Checkout the [demo app code](./apps/sandbox) for a concrete example.
+Checkout the [demo app](./apps/sandbox) for a concrete example.

 ## Ecosystem